What is GIS?

-The University of Washington Tacoma offers courses leading to a certificate in Geographic Information Systems (GIS).
-The certificate program is a 25-credit curriculum which begins in autumn quarter and requires three consecutive quarters to complete.
+The University of Washington Tacoma offers 5 courses leading to a certificate in Geographic Information Systems (GIS).
+The certificate program is a 25-credit curriculum which begins with T GIS 311, Maps and GIS, taken any quarter (Autumn, Winter, Spring or Summer) and serves as a prerequisite for subsequent courses.
+The remaining four courses are taken over two consecutive quarters (Autumn/Winter).
 This program is designed for entry-level and intermediate-level GIS users who lack formal education in geography or GIS.

 The certificate in GIS provides you with an excellent foundation in the concepts necessary for spatial modeling with a variety of digital data.
 You will develop the analytical and practical skills needed for research and employment in GIS.
 The certificate program also provides you with the educational foundation for transfer into a baccalaureate program in related fields of study.

 If you want the knowledge and skills to utilize GIS in fields such as urban and regional planning, environmental research, resource management, crime analysis, marketing, real estate, medical research, and various branches of government, this program is for you.

 - Provide students with a practical and theoretical understanding of approaches to spatial analysis